SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 #### Step 6: Create Invitation

-Use [HTTP PUT](https://docs.microsoft.com/en-us/rest/api/datashare/invitations/create) to create a new invitation.
+Use [HTTPS PUT](https://docs.microsoft.com/en-us/rest/api/datashare/invitations/create) to create a new invitation.
 An invitation email will be sent to the value in `$CONSUMER_EMAIL_ADDRESS`.

 **Payload**